 Your mentor won’t give you all the answers or blindly sign off on everything you say.
 There will be a give and take from which both parties should feel a sense of accomplishment.
 Your mentor might share with you stories of challenges encountered along his or her career path and advice on how they overcame adversity in situations much like you’re encountering — or failed to do so.

 Remember, it’s a two-way street.
 If you’re candid and open to advice, your mentorship could truly be a win-win opportunity for both of you.

-Kevin Kurtz, MBA is director of talent acquisition at Wiss & Company LLP.
+Kevin Kurtz, MBA is the Practice Leader of Recruiting at Wiss.
 He can be reached at (973) 994-9400 or KKurtz@wiss.com.